leonlogli/moviehood/README.md

 - [Bootstrap](https://github.com/twbs/bootstrap), [React-Bootstrap](https://github.com/react-bootstrap/react-bootstrap) - The most popular HTML, CSS, and JavaScript framework for developing responsive, mobile first projects on the web.

 ## Getting Started

+Before you run this project, make sure to get your own env API keys by creating [Firebase project](https://firebase.google.com/) and [TMDB account](https://www.themoviedb.org/).
+Then rename env.example to .env after setting api keys.

 In the project directory, you can run: